Net Metering Pakistan

 Agreement Signing

-If the DISCO office is satisfied with the applicant’s qualification as a DG, then the applicant and DISCO will sign the agreement within ten working days after review.
+If the DISCO office is satisfied with the applicant’s qualifications as a DG, the applicant and DISCO will sign the agreement within 10 working days of the review.

 Step 6